MarlabsInc/webapi-angularjs-spa/README.md

 * Added unit tests for client-side JavaScript with Jasmine.
 * Added paging with ng-Table.
 * Role based security for both server-side and client-side.

+# Role Based Security

+Role based security has been implemented on both client-side and server-side.
+Write operations on the "Location" entity is restricted with admin role.
+There is a pre-defined admin user with credentials admin@marlabs.com/Marlabs

 # Current Features